the-game-bureau/WordFleet/src/html/rules.md

 **The first captain to sink all five enemy ships wins the battle!**

-Ships sink when all their letters are correctly identified through attacks.
+Word Ships sink when all their letters are correctly identified through attacks.
 Track your progress and deduce the enemy words from the pattern of bullseyes!

 ### Contingency Tactics